 Randy Ingram (pianist/composer) has been hailed as “gifted” (Jazz Times) and “a formidable composer” (The San Francisco Chronicle).
 “A young pianist drawn to contemporary harmony and a sleek rhythmic sensibility… Astute, self-possessed” (The New York Times).
 “He’s got a crystalline sound, rich and wide open, and knows how to state a melody with spacious chords, veering into logical solos that wander into intriguing lands” (Jazz Weekly).

 Randy Ingram has performed and recorded with leading musicians including John Patitucci, Ari Hoenig, Benny Maupin, Ben Monder, Tierney Sutton, Joe Locke, Joel Frahm, Marcus Gilmore, Jon Irabagon, Ingrid Jensen, Joe LaBarbera, Kendrick Scott, Lage Lund, Matt Penman, Will Vinson, Jaleel Shaw and the late Billy Higgins.
-No stranger to the pop world, he has also performed with recording artists Samantha Ronson (Roc-a-Fella), Kristina Train (Blue Note), Nikki Yanofksy (Decca/Universal) and Brenna Whitaker (Verve), and Tony Award-winning composer Duncan Sheik (Universal).
+No stranger to the pop world, he has also performed with recording artists Samantha Ronson (Roc-a-Fella), Kristina Train (Blue Note), Nikki Yanofksy (Decca/Universal), Brenna Whitaker (Verve), and Tony Award-winning composer Duncan Sheik (Universal).

-Ingram has toured Europe as a bandleader four times and has performed throughout Europe and Japan as a sideman.
-Ingram has also played on national television and at venues including Birdland, The Blue Note, The 55Bar, The Jazz Gallery, The Jazz Standard, Joe’s Pub at The Public Theater, Le Poisson Rouge, and Smalls in New York City; The Regattabar and Sculler’s in Boston; The Kennedy Center in Washington, D.C., The Catalina Bar and Grill, the Blue Whale and The Jazz Bakery in Los Angeles; The Oslo Konserthus in Oslo, Norway; The A-Trane in Berlin, Germany; Jimmy Glass in Valencia, Spain; Gregory’s Jazz Club in Rome, Italy; and the Guimarães Jazz Festival in Guimarães, Portugal.
+Ingram has toured Europe as a bandleader many times and has performed throughout Europe and Japan as a sideman.
+He has performed on national television and at venues including Birdland, The Blue Note, The Jazz Gallery, The Jazz Standard, Le Poisson Rouge, Mezzrow and Smalls in New York City; The Regattabar and Sculler’s in Boston; The Catalina Bar and Grill, the Blue Whale and The Jazz Bakery in Los Angeles; The Oslo Konserthus in Oslo, Norway; The A-Trane in Berlin, Germany; Jimmy Glass in Valencia, Spain; Gregory’s Jazz Club in Rome, Italy; and the Guimarães Jazz Festival in Guimarães, Portugal.

-Randy Ingram made his recording debut with The Road Ahead (2009, Brooklyn Jazz Underground Records).
-“When Ingram is not playing one of his own superb tunes, he reinvents pop gems like The Beatles’ ‘For No One,’ and standards including ‘Spring Can Really Hang You Up The Most’ and ‘So In Love,’ wrote Rochester City Newspaper.
+Randy Ingram made his recording debut with The Road Ahead (Brooklyn Jazz Underground Records, 2009).
+“When Ingram is not playing one of his own superb tunes, he reinvents pop gems like The Beatles’ ‘For No One,’ and standards including ‘Spring Can Really Hang You Up The Most’ and ‘So In Love,’” wrote Rochester City Newspaper.
 “Whatever he plays, Ingram attacks the keyboard with equal shares of flair, taste and dexterity, making every track an evocative journey.”
-According to The Boston Herald, “[Ingram’s] throughly enjoyable debut portends a bright future… The Road Ahead suggests he’ll be hard to stop.”
+According to The Boston Herald, “[Ingram’s] thoroughly enjoyable debut portends a bright future… The Road Ahead suggests he’ll be hard to stop.”